polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 };
 ```

-Your runtime trait should have the following type for signed and unsigned transactions
+Include the following associated type in your runtime trait for sending signed and unsigned transactions from off-chain worker.

 **runtime/src/my_runtime.rs**